DerelictOrg/derelictorg.github.io/docs/packages/sdl2.md

 #### Choosing the configuration

 By default, DerelictSDL2 will be configured as a dynamic binding.
 There are two ways to enable the static binding configuration.
-The recommended way is to add a `subConfiguration` entry to your project configuration with the value `derelict-sdl2-static` and the appropriate library, as in the following examples.
+The recommended way is to add a `subConfiguration` entry to your project configuration with the value `derelict-sdl2-static` and link to the appropriate library, as in the following examples.

 **dub.json**
 ```json